 The ADA recommends brushing twice a day and cleaning between teeth with floss (or another interdental cleaner) once a day.
 Some patients prefer to floss in the evening before bedtime so that the mouth is clean while sleeping.

 Should I brush or floss first?

 Either way is acceptable as long as you do a thorough job.
-However, if you use dental floss before you brush, the fluoride from the toothpaste has a better chance of reaching between teeth.
 Some people brush their teeth and unfortunately skip flossing because they think their mouth feels clean or they may be short on time or tired and flossing is postponed.
 That’s not a good idea.

 Can I rinse and reuse floss?

 The ADA does not recommend using a floss strand more than once.
 Used floss might fray, lose its effectiveness or may deposit bacteria in the mouth.
 Discard after use.

 What products have earned the ADA Seal of Acceptance?